de-jcup/kubegen/README.md

 For example setting `-Dkubegen.TEST_VALUE1=mypropvalue` you will have `{{ .TEST_VALUE1 }}` available in templates

+## System environment entry override
+Same as for system property override: KUBEGEN_TEST_VALUE1 will be mapped in template to `{{ .TEST_VALUE1 }}`.
+But system properties are superior to environment entries!

 ## Example
 For example `myproject1` has also environment `int` available because defined in parent.